-Item Model CS1W-NC113/133 CS1W-NC213/233 CS1W-NC413/433 Functions and settings Present position preset The PRESENT POSITION PRESET command can be used to change the present position to a specified value.
-Override When the override enabling command is executed during positioning, the target speed is changed by applying the override coefficient.
-Possible to set to a value from 1 to 999% (by an increment of 1%) Data saving 1) Saving to flash memory.
-(Can be written 100,000 times.)
+Ite em Model CJ1W-NC113/133 CJ1W-NC213/233 CJ1W-NC413/433 Functions and settings Present position preset The PRESENT POSITION to a ON PRESET command on specified value. can be used to change Override When the override enabling command is executed during positioning, the target speed is changed by applying the override coefficient.
+Possible to set to a value from 1 to 999% (by an increment of 1%) Data saving 1) Saving to flash men mory.
+(Can be written 10 0,000 times.)
 2) Reading from PLC area by data reading instruction.
-Reading by Support disk or floppy disk. rt Tool and saving to per sonal computer hard External I/O Inputs puts for each axis: It signals, origin proximity It stop input signal, position Outputs Prepare the following outputs for each axis: Pulse outputs CW/CCW pulses, pulse outputs and direction outputs can be switched Either error counter reset or origin-adjustment command outputs can be selected depending on the mode.
+Reading by Support Software and saving to personal computer hard disk or floppy disk.
+External I/O Inputs Prepare the following inputs for each axis: CW and CCW limit input signals, origin proximity input signal, origin input signal, emergency stop input signal, positioning completed signal, interrupt input signal Outputs Prepare the following outputs for each axis: Pulse outputs CW/CCW pulses, pulse outputs and direction outputs can be switched.
+Either error counter reset or origin-adjustment command outputs can be selected depending on the mode.
 Pulse output distribution period 1-axis operation: 4 ms Linear interpolation: 8 ms Response time Refer to Appendix A Performance Characteristics.
 Self-diagnostic function Flash memory check, memory loss check, CPU bus check Error detection function Overtravel, CPU error, software limit over, emergency stop

-- (1) The additional functions supported by Unit version 2.0 can be used only when the PCU is installed with a CS1-H CPU Unit (either CPU Unit Ver.
+- (1) The additional functions supported by unit version 2.0 can be used only when the PCU is installed with a CJ1-H or CJ1M CPU Unit (either CPU Unit Ver.
 2.0 or Pre-Ver.
 2.0 CPU Unit).
-These functions cannot be used if the PCU is installed with a CS1 CPU Unit (with -V1 suffix).
-For details on Unit versions, refer to Unit Versions of CS-series Position Control Units on page vi.
-For details on additional functions supported for unit version 2.0, refer to Unit Versions of CS-series Position Control Units on page vi. - (2) When performing linear interpolation, the distances that can be moved will vary.
+These functions cannot be used if the PCU is installed with a CJ1 CPU Unit. - For details on Unit versions, refer to Unit Versions of CJ-series Position Control Units on page vi.
+For details on additional functions supported for unit version 2.0, refer to Unit Versions of CJ-series Position Control Units on page vi. - (2) When performing linear interpolation, the distances that can be moved will vary.
 For details, refer to 8-6 Linear Interpolation.